zzoko/PerformanceHUD/README.md

 - Battery percentage.
 - Device information such as chip name and macOS version.

-## ↓ Download options

-Source is available to build and modify for personal use under the [personal-use license](LICENSE).
-You can build it yourself for free using the [installation instructions](INSTALL.md).

 ## Compared with Apple's Metal performance HUD